chaunceygardiner/weewx-weatherboard/README.md

 WeatherBoard displays a small set of critical weather information that is easy to read from accross the room.

-* Hear the wind?
+* Wind sound ferocious?
-  Check the realtime display to say how it is gusting?
+  ** Check the WeatherBoard to see how fast it is gusting.

 * Rain coming down hard?
-  Check the rainfall today and the current rate of rainfall.
+  ** Check the the current rate of rainfall (and today's total).

 ## Description